Home > Analyses > Technology > Salesforce, Inc.

 Opportunities

-• increasing demand for integrated CRM and analytics solutions
+• Growing demand for cloud CRM solutions

 Threats